play 1 minute recap

 03

-Because access to users and time was limited, I opted for a tree test instead of a card sort and arranged the content in a way that created "channels" for each group of users from the top-level nav, such as "For Climbers" and "For Tourism Companies".
+Because access to users and time was limited, I opted for an evaluative tree test instead of a generative card sort and arranged the content in a way that created "channels" for each group of users from the top-level nav, such as "For Climbers" and "For Tourism Companies".

 20 users completed the tree test, and results confirmed that the proposed menu structure would enable aspiring climbers and tourism companies to find information relevant to them.
 The results also revealed that potential donors would look in three spots to learn about KPAP's cause: About Us, Donate, and Contact Us.

-The site needed a message "selling" the impact of a donation in these three spots.
-While creating new copy was outside the project scope, I took note of this finding to incorporate it in the future.
+The site needed a message "selling" the impact of a donation in these three places.
+While creating new copy was outside the project scope, I took note of this finding for the team to explore incorporating it in the future.

-I made changes that instantly added cohesion to the design and made stronger use of the professional photographs KPAP had on hand.
+I made changes that instantly added cohesion to the design and made stronger use of the professional photographs KPAP had.

 See it live!